stargate-rewritten/Stargate-ESR/README.md

 ## Background
 - This plugin was originally TheDgtl's Bukkit port of the Stargate plugin for hMod by Dinnerbone.
 - After this plugin was dropped by TheDgtl, PseudoKnight began maintaining it for modern versions of Spigot.
-- LockedCraft forked that to fix some issues in the PseudoKnight version, and I forked this to clean up code & build
+- LockedCraft forked that to fix some issues in the PseudoKnight version, update to 1.15, and add underwater portals.
 - LittleBigBug forked that to clean up the project; meanwhile, PseudoKnight made some upstream changes.
 - Version 10 a is fork (with LBB & PK's changes merged) made to update to 1.16 and resolve some underwater issues.